Moot (noun): a mock judicial proceeding set up to examine a hypothetical case as an academic exercise.

 I knew I wanted to try out mooting as soon as I joined university.
-It’s trumpeted as this amazing opportunity to: boost your CV; gain experience of advocacy; writing skeleton arguments; responding to judicial intervention etc.; getting to grips with court formalities; getting a taste of life as a barrister.
-And those trumpeters weren’t wrong!
-I highly, highly recommend it – especially if you think you want to become a barrister or have a career as an adversarial advocate.
+It’s trumpeted as this amazing opportunity to: boost your CV; gain experience of advocacy; write skeleton arguments; respond to judicial intervention etc.; get to grips with court formalities; get a taste of life as a barrister.
+And those ‘trumpeters’ weren’t wrong!
+I highly recommend it – especially if you think you want to become a barrister or have a career as an adversarial advocate.

-In the hopes that it might help those of you who are as in-the-dark as I was, please see below for a list of helpful hints, truth-bombs and tips.
+In the hopes that it might help those of you who are as in-the-dark as I was, I’ve come up with a list of helpful hints, truth-bombs and tips.